o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-type-adding.md

 1. **Describe your asset type to the UI** - Use the `AssetTypeInfoBus` to provide integration with UI features like the **Asset Browser**.

-1. **Customize drag\-and\-drop behavior** - If you have components, you can add reflection to them to enable custom behavior.
+1. **Customize drag-and-drop behavior** - If you have components, you can add reflection to them to enable custom behavior.
 For example, when a game developer drags your asset to the viewport, you can make your component be the default component that is spawned.

 1. **Customize the context menu** - You can add context menu actions to interact with your asset.